laylaparast/SurrogateOutcome/README.md

 The package also implements the optimal transformation approach described in Wang X, Cai T, Tian L, Parast L (2025).
 Model-free Approach to Evaluate a Censored Intermediate Outcome as a Surrogate for Overall Survival.
 Statistics in Medicine, 44(20-22): e70268.  [doi:10.1002/sim.70268](https://doi.org/10.1002/sim.70268).

 Go here to view a tutorial for this package: [SurrogateOutcome Tutorial](https://htmlpreview.github.io/?https://github.com/laylaparast/SurrogateOutcome/blob/main/SurrogateOutcome_tutorial.html).
+We also have a Shiny App here: [SurrogateOutcome Shiny App](https://parastlab.shinyapps.io/SurrogateOutcomeApp/).